rodrigues/elixir_doctor/README.md

 with argument `3`, `2`, `1` and `0`, and their respective returns, traced
 through the `:return_from` events, with return values `1`, `1`, `2`, and finally `6`.

-## Consume traces as structs
+### Consume traces as structs

-In Elixir, records are shown simply as tuples, that might be some times a bit harder to understand or manipulate.
-In case you need, you can convert the traces to structs that are more introspectable / navigable, by using `TR.pretty/1` function:
+In Elixir, records are shown simply as tuples, that might make them harder to understand or manipulate.
+In case you need, you can convert the traces to structs that are more introspectable and navigable, by using `TR.pretty/1` function:

 ```elixir